AparnaPophale/Python/Image processing with NumPy/README.md

-# Project: 🌈 Image Processing with NumPy — Color Channel Frequency Distribution
+# 🌈 Image Processing with NumPy — Color Channel Frequency Distribution

 In this project, the NumPy library is used to analyze the frequency distribution (histogram) of pixel intensities in a colorful image—specifically, a rainbow photo.
 It shows how the red, green, and blue (RGB) color channels contribute to the image’s overall appearance.
 All computations are vectorized using NumPy, meaning no Python loops are required.